gsdlab/ClaferIDE/README.md

 ### Functions

-1. Provides a web-based IDE for modeling in Clafer
+1. Provides a web-based IDE for modeling in Clafer.
-2. Provides an source code editor (ACE)
+2. Provides an source code editor (ACE).
-2. Compiles the model to HTML for syntax highlighting and navigation via hyperlinks or error highlighting
+2. Compiles the model to HTML for syntax highlighting and navigation via hyperlinks or error highlighting.
-3. Instantiates the model using ClaferIG and allows for global scope setting and requesting a next instance
+3. Instantiates the model using ClaferIG and allows for global scope setting and requesting a next instance.
-4. Provides a set of predefined examples that can be compiler and instantiated
+4. Provides a set of predefined examples that can be compiled and instantiated.

 ### Nature